asrivathsan/IntegraTax/index.md

 **IntegraTax** is a user-friendly software for clustering DNA sequences and an interactive workspace with dendrograms to support species delimitation and taxonomic research.

 IntegraTax supports taxonomic decision-making directly on barcode-based hierarchies, with clustering structure and associated distance information generated once and retained while decisions are made and revised in a browser-based workspace.
-The architecture of IntegraTax treats taxonomic interpretation as an ongoing interaction with the preserved hierarchy and its properties, rather than as a downstream step based on derived summaries.
+IntegraTax is designed to treat taxonomic interpretation as an ongoing interaction with the preserved hierarchy and its properties, rather than as a downstream step based on derived summaries.

 ## Get Started